vydao/todo-challenge/README.md

 + Invite friend to task
 + Challenge statictics
 + Bonus points:
+  - Write the tests first
+  - Clean code
   - Set privacy to task ( public/private (only invitted can join))
   - Nice template/ layout
   - Deploy your app to heroku or any servers

-# Notes
+## Notes
 + Database postgreSQL (but you can use any other one you like, e.g Mysql,...)
 + Authentication using JWT or Pasto
 + Use Gin web framework